4198-Programmers/meanscout-api/README.md

 This API is made for the companion webapp we forked from Aidan Linerud of FRC Team 2471, [Meanscout](https://github.com/4198-Programmers/MeanScout_4198).
 The exact version of Meanscout we use is under the main branch located [here](https://github.com/4198-Programmers/MeanScout_4198/tree/main).
 The API is made to intake and process the data coming from Meanscout.
 It will then put it into the file `data.csv`.

 ## How to use
+In the future I plan on putting it on crates.io so you can just run `cargo install meanscout` or something along those lines

 ### Running
 You can just use it by running `cargo run` in the directory the project is located